Create a Highly Available PostgreSQL Cluster Using Patroni and HAProxy

 - Configure the Postgres instance running on the same server

-- Configure replication from master to slaves
+- Configure replication from primary to standby

 sudo apt install python python-pip -y